Skip to main content

 Here we'll discuss what profit planning can do for your firm, the benefits, and some best practices.

-Often when you need to achieve a targeted amount of profit for your firm, you set certain actions you need to take to reach this goal.
-This is called profit planning and it’s incredibly useful, especially for the A/E industry.
+The business success of Engineers and Architects relies on carefully managing projects and resources to lead to firm profitability.
+When you want to achieve a targeted amount of profit for your firm, you must set certain actions you need to take to reach this goal - often breaking down larger firm targets into individual project targets.
+This is called profit planning and it’s incredibly useful for firms in the A&E industry.

-While we all go into business wanting to make a profit, this doesn’t always happen.
-A lot of times this can be due to poor planning.
-In this article we’ll talk about what exactly profit planning is, the benefits, and some best practices to get you started.
+While we all go into business wanting to make a profit, this unfortunately doesn’t always happen.
+The architecture and engineering industry is particularly challenging with a constant pressure to reduce fees, and an ever increasing complexity of projects.
+Lack of profitability often is a result of poor planning rather than a fault in your firm's expertise or services to clients.
+In this article we’ll talk about what exactly profit planning is, what the benefits are, and some best practices to get you started.

 What is Profit Planning?

-Typically, a profit plan is part of a larger plan, such as a strategic plan.
+Typically, a profit plan is part of a larger initiative, such as a strategic plan.
 Some of the following areas that are perfect to include in profit planning are:

 • Product/service pricing